-At 1,600 yards, Christopher Morley is the shortest of the nine-hole County-owned courses in Nassau.
-Its three par-4s are 227, 267 and 300 yards.
+At 1,600 yards, Christopher Morley is the shortest of the nine-hole municipal golf courses in Nassau County.
+Its three par-4s are generously measured at 227, 267 and 300 yards.
 Morley is heavily wooded, its overhanging tree branches and underbrush ramping up the degree of difficulty on some shots.
 It is a good course for beginners who won't mind stretching their limbs through bushes and branches to fetch their balls.
 Experienced players can drop by Morley for some valuable short-game and mid-iron practice.

 The third and fourth holes are much more spacious.
 Three large bunkers stand guard on the 153-yard third, and the much shorter fourth offers no room to miss long.
 Anything over the green will roll down onto a hardened strip of dirt and tree branches.